-Curve bills itself as “an agency of digital creatives”, and their work highlights the artistry behind the code.
-Although the team was creating beautiful, functional websites, the process behind the scenes wasn’t running as smoothly.
-Peter McClory, Curve's Managing Director, said, “I realized that our current wireframing simply didn’t cut the mustard.
-Shortly following a company-wide move to Google Apps, we investigated using the Google Drawings app for all our wireframing, which did seem like a logical choice.
+From an outside perspective, Curve was running like a well-oiled machine.
+The “agency of digital creatives” was building customized websites tailored to meet individual client’s needs.
+But behind the scenes, there were a few hiccups in that creation process.
+Peter McClory, Curve's managing director, described their situation, “I realized that our current wireframing simply didn’t cut the mustard.
+Shortly following a company-wide move to G Suite, we investigated using the Google Drawings app for all our wireframing, which did seem like a logical choice.
 But it was too basic for our requirements, so we went back to the virtual drawing board (no pun intended), and hunted around a little more.”

-Thus began the search for a better wireframing solution.
-Curve was looking for a software package that could accomplish 3 goals: provide a central location for all client documents, speed up the wireframing process, and keep things clear and comprehensible for clients.
+Curve was looking for a platform that would provide a central document location, speed up the wireframing process, and create clarity for clients.

-Mr. McClory and his teammates went on to compare a wide variety of wireframing tools.
+Peter and his team started comparing a wide variety of wireframing tools.
 When they discovered Lucidchart, they ran it through the gauntlet to determine if it was easy to use and understand.
 Soon they were relying on the software to wireframe a slew of websites, which included the tasks of pulling together different versions of a site to accommodate various screen sizes and aspect ratios.
 They even utilized Lucidchart for charting sitemaps and plotting out frontend and backend user journeys through websites and web-based apps.
-After employing the software in a variety of functions, they realized that Lucidchart handily fulfilled their critical requirements.
+After employing the software in a variety of functions, they realized that Lucidchart fulfilled their critical requirements.

-Said Mr. McClory, “It suited our needs in terms of collaboration within the team, and offered fantastic flexibility for working with clients.
+“It suited our needs in terms of collaboration within the team, and offered fantastic flexibility for working with clients.
 The interface has a lot of similarities with other apps, and is very intuitive.
 Even the keyboard shortcuts have a lot of parallels with other core creative tools we use regularly (such as the Adobe Creative suite).
-The pricing and Google Apps integration made it an easy decision to make and we have stuck with it ever since.”
+The pricing and G Suite integration made it an easy decision to make and we have stuck with it ever since.”

-Because of its deep integration with Google Apps, Lucidchart made an excellent repository for client documents—everything was safe, secure, and shareable.
-Mr. McClory explained, “All of our processes are UX-focussed and revolve around starting the discovery and analysis of a project with paper-prototyping and Lucidchart.
-The job bags start in Google Drive, and LucidChart's seamless integration across Google Apps simply makes our team life a lot easier.
+“All of our processes are UX-focused and revolve around starting the discovery and analysis of a project with paper-prototyping and Lucidchart.
+The job bags start in Google Drive, and Lucidchart's seamless integration across G Suite simply makes our team life a lot easier.
 It's just one of those things that once connected up is invisible, but when you look back and realize all of the problems it solves... well, we would have a lot more project pain without it.”

-Mr. McClory also said, “Lucidchart has definitely improved the speed of our wireframing process.
+In addition to using Lucidchart for creating client websites, Curve used Lucidchart for wireframing when revamping their own website so they could collaborate without dealing with endless meetings.
+According to Peter, “Lucidchart has definitely improved the speed of our wireframing process.
 For example, master pages are a huge time-saver—especially as the projects we’re involved in get larger and larger.
 Previously, even the smallest of changes would have meant additional trawling through all the pages to make sure they’re all kept consistent.”
-When the Curve team found themselves revamping their own website, they chose Lucidchart for wireframing.
-It provided a simple way for employees to comment on features and implement changes without countless status meetings.